 '''

 public class SalesInvoice

 {

 // --Constructors------

 public SalesInvoice( ... )

 {

 this.soldTo = new Customer();

 // Other initializations

 }

-// Details omitted
+// Other initializations

-// --Class and Object Attributes------

-private Customer soldTo;
+private SoldTo;

 }

 '''

 This version of the SalesInvoice class constructs its own Customer object, rather than require the user of the class to supply a fully constructed one.
 Like your first attempt, this Customer object is likewise stored in the referential attribute, soldTo.
 This solution may seem attractive if you're in a business where you never get any repeat Customers but, if that is the case, why hold on to the Customer abstraction at all?
 You'd be better off simply selling everything to "Cash Customer."
 The advantage of having Customer objects is that they can exist on their own.